Tom Cruise Not Planning To Reconnect With Suri After Three-Year Absence

-The death of Tom Cruise’s mother reportedly inspired him to re-evaluate his priorities in life and consider reconnecting with Suri Cruise but sadly, the Mummy actor still appears undecided.
+The death of Tom Cruise’s mother reportedly inspired him to re-evaluate his priorities in life and consider reconnecting with Suri Cruise, but sadly, the Mummy actor still appears undecided.

 It’s been three years since he last spent some time with his child with Katie Holmes.
 According to In Touch via Gossip Cop, the Mission Impossible actor wants to regain his role as a father to Suri.